Helen-Jiahuan-H/project_test1/README.md

      * Import the survey data from the 1999-2000 National Health and Nutrition Examination Survey (NHANES):
     ```stata
        import sasxport5 "https://wwwn.cdc.gov/Nchs/Nhanes/1999-2000/DEMO.XPT", clear
+   * Mortality Follow-up Data
+      * Obtain follow-up mortality data to analyze over a 20-year period from the National Center for Health Statistics (NCHS).
+     * Import the survey data from the 1999-2000 National Health and Nutrition Examination Survey (NHANES):